hojinJoo/baseline/README.md

-# Baseline for Project 1
+# Baseline for Projects of Computer Vision with Deep Learning(CSI6072, 2021 Fall)

+## Table of Contents

+- Summary
+    - Course Information
+    - The purpose of this repository
+    - Environment Setup
+- Projects
+    - Project 2
+        - TODO
+    - Project 1
+        - Information
+        - Dataset
+        - Training
+        - Inference
+        - Submission

 ## Summary